Intravenous Dental Conscious Sedation

 - Will feel as though the procedure has only taken minutes.

-How safe is conscious sedation?
+How safe is IV Sedation?

 Throughout your procedure you will be under the care of two clinicians.
-Your dentist will provide the dental treatment and Dr Cordery, who is endorsed by the national registration body (AHPRA) to deliver conscious sedation, will administer your sedation, as well as monitoring your breathing, blood pressure, ECG, heart rate and oxygen saturation with the aid of specialised monitoring devices.
+Your dentist will provide the dental treatment and Dr Cordery, who is endorsed by the national registration body (AHPRA) to deliver IV sedation, will administer your sedation, as well as monitoring your breathing, blood pressure, ECG, heart rate and oxygen saturation with the aid of specialised monitoring devices.

-Conscious sedation is suitable for fit, healthy adolescents and adults.
+IV sedation is suitable for fit, healthy adolescents and adults.

 Your dentist and Dr Cordery will be best positioned to assess your particular circumstances and will be able to advise on your suitability for this form of treatment.